Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames_part2.md

 ## Conclusion

-We've continue our journey of translating simple dataframe operations to not-so-simple SQL ones.
+We continued our journey of translating simple dataframe operations to not-so-simple SQL ones.
 In doing so, we veered pretty far away from the SQL Standard, but stayed within the realms of what DuckDB is capable of.
 Porting dataframe code to SQL might be desirable if you would like to use the DuckDB engine or if you or your client prefer SQL to dataframe APIs.

 If you would like help implementing solutions with any of the tools covered in this post or would like to sponsor efforts toward dataframe API unification, [we can help](https://quansight.com/about-us/#bookacallform)!